antarctica/asli-pipeline/README.md

 ## Acknowledgements
 This work used JASMIN, the UK’s collaborative data analysis environment (https://www.jasmin.ac.uk).

-The `asli` packaged uses data from Hersbach, H. et al., (2018) was downloaded from the Copernicus Climate Change Service (2023).
-This software is used to download the data, but does not use the data itself.
+The `asli` package uses data from Hersbach, H. et al., (2018) downloaded from the Copernicus Climate Change Service (2023).
+This software is used to download the data.
 Therefore these sources are cited below without a specific access date.

 ## References
 Brown, M. J., & Chevuturi, A. object_store_tutorial [Computer software]. https://github.com/NERC-CEH/object_store_tutorial